 Executive Compensation Committee.
-The Executive Compensation Committee presently consists of five directors.
-The Executive Compensation Committee met seven times during 2016.
+The Executive Compensation Committee presently consists of four non-employee directors.
+The Executive Compensation Committee met five times during 2018.
 Each member of the Executive Compensation Committee meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.

-The Executive Compensation Committee determines the compensation of the Chief Executive Officer and recommends to the full Board the compensation levels for the remaining executive officers of the Company.
+The Executive Compensation Committee's primary responsibilities includes determining the total compensation, including base salary and short and long term incentive compensation and all benefits and perquisites, of the Chief Executive Officer, and recommends to the full Board the total compensation levels for the remaining executive officers of the Company.
 The Executive Compensation Committee also oversees the administration of the Company's executive compensation programs and reviews and evaluates compensation arrangements to assess whether they could encourage undue risk taking.
-In fulfilling its responsibilities, the Executive Compensation Committee may retain a consultant.
-For a discussion concerning the process and procedures for the consideration and determination of executive compensation and the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation, see "Compensation Discussion and Analysis" beginning on page 18 of this Proxy Statement.
+In fulfilling its responsibilities, the Executive Compensation Committee may retain a consultant and during 2018, the Executive Compensation Committee used the services of Frederic W. Cook & Co., Inc., an independent compensation consultant, to assist and guide the Executive Compensation Committee.
+For a discussion concerning the process and procedures for the consideration and determination of executive compensation and the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation, see "Compensation Discussion and Analysis" beginning on page 19 of this Proxy Statement.

 Committee on Directors and Governance.
-The Committee on Directors and Governance presently consists of four directors.
-The Committee on Directors and Governance met three times during 2016.
-The Committee on Directors and Governance develops policy on the size and composition of the Board, criteria for Director nomination, procedures for the nomination process, and compensation paid to Directors.
-The committee identifies and recommends candidates for election to the Board.
+The Committee on Directors and Governance presently consists of five non-employee directors.
+The Committee on Directors and Governance met three times during 2018.
+The Committee on Directors and Governance primary responsibilities includes developing policy on the size and composition of the Board, criteria for Director nomination, procedures for the nomination process, and compensation paid to Directors.
+The committee also identifies and recommends candidates for election to the Board.
+Further, the committee regularly reviews the Company's corporate governance guidelines and provides oversight of the corporate governance affairs of the Board and the Company consistent with the long-term best interests of the Company and its stockholders.
 Each member of the Committee on Directors and Governance meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.

 Finance Committee.
-The Finance Committee presently consists of four directors.
-The Finance Committee met two times during 2016.
-The Finance Committee, among other things, advises the Board regarding the capital structure of the Company, the Company's dividend and stock repurchase policies, and the investment managers and policies relating to the Company's defined benefit plans.
+The Finance Committee presently consists of four non-employee directors.
+The Finance Committee met two times during 2018.
+The Finance Committee's primary responsibilities includes advising the Board regarding the capital structure of the Company, the Company's dividend and stock repurchase policies, the Company's currency risk and hedging programs, and the investment managers and policies relating to the Company's defined benefit plans.
 Each member of the Finance Committee meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.